Ceramics can be produced in several ways. You can press the clay in moulds, hand-build an object, or merge slabs.

 At the beginning of my clay days, I used a spoon to polish the surface of my ceramics and hated the metal stains that emerged.
 They didn’t vanish when fired in the kiln, unfortunately.

-And because our craft is in reality such a ‘dirty’ profession, it is nice to know that we can give a second life to broken things this way.
+And because our craft is, in reality, such a ‘dirty’ profession, it is nice to know that we can give a second life to broken things this way.

 I had several kinds, so there was always a lamp that fitted the surface.